- Type: Street food snack/Breakfast

 - Main Ingredients: Wheat flour, moong dal, spices, oil

-Originating from the land of flavors and vibrant colors, Dal Kachori is a lip-smacking delicacy from Rajasthan full of flavors and delicious aroma.
-Also known as Rajasthani Moong Dal Kachori or Khasta Kachori, this Rajasthani Moong Dal Kachori can be savored in breakfast, as an evening snack, or can be turned into a chaat by adding some curd, chutneys and chaat masala as a side dish after any meal.
-Made with wheat flour and moong dal paste mixed in spices, Dal Kachori is a puffed up poori which is crispy and flaky from the outside but hollow inside as the filling sticks to the crust.
+Originating from the land of flavors and royal history, Dal Kachori is a lip-smacking crispy and flaky deep-fried flatbread that is a delightful street food from Rajasthan and a delicacy that engulfs the streets with its intoxicating aroma.
+Whether you are enjoying the colorful markets of Rajasthan or exploring the regal history of the state, the view of the golden brown round kachoris being fried in hot oil and the mouthwatering smell surrounding the street-side shops or stalls is enough to make your tummy grumble for some snack cravings.
+Also known as Rajasthani Moong Dal Kachori or Khasta Kachori, this Dal Kachori is golden, flaky, and loaded with spicy flavors, which has a separate fan base primarily because it can be devoured at any time, from breakfast to evening snacks and all you need is a spicy and tangy chutney to go with.
+Made with wheat flour and moong dal paste mixed in spices, Dal Kachori is a puffed up poori which is crispy and crumbly from the outside but hollow inside as the filling sticks to the crust.
 Though it’s a Rajasthani cuisine, Dal Kachori is pretty much famous in many other North Indian states as well and is one of the most loved street foods.

 A ball of flavors that delight the taste buds, Dal Kachori is deep-fried patiently on low flame to achieve that deliciously crisp crust and hollow, well-cooked interior.
-There are other variations of the Dal Kachori that are made with urad dal stuffing, pea stuffing, potato stuffing, onion stuffing, etc., but moong dal kachori is the most popular and is loved by people of all age groups.
-The best part is, that the Dal Kachori can be stored for 2-3 days in an air-tight container and you will have your fill of delicious snacks ready in an instant.
-Delectable, aromatic, and flavorful,Dal Kachori is a rich cuisine that takes some time and expertise to prepare but is worth every effort.
+As a street food, Dal Kachori is served as a chaat which is topped with some curd, spicy and sweet-tangy chutneys, and chaat masala which is a bliss to the taste buds.
+There are endless variations of the Dal Kachori one can get around such asurad dal stuffed kachori, peas stuffed kachori, potato stuffed kachori, onion stuffed kachori, etc., but moong dal kachori is the most popular and is loved by people of all age groups.
+For the non-vegetarians, kachori also comes with chicken and mutton keema stuffing too.
+The best part is, that the Dal Kachori can be stored for 2-3 days in an air-tight container, and you will have your fill of delicious snacks ready in an instant.
+Delectable, aromatic, and flavorful,Dal Kachori is a rich street food that can be made at home and is perfect to start your day on a greasy note to satiate your cravings for something crispy and spicy.

 Making of Dal Kachori

-One moong dal kachori gives 195 calories, out of which carbohydrates comprise 75 calories, proteins account for 16 calories, and the remaining 104 calories comes from fat.
-One serving of dal kachori provides about 10 percent of the total daily standard caloric requirement of 2000 calories in an adult diet.
+One plate of dal kachori serves 195 calories, out of which carbohydrates consist of 75 calories, proteins account for 16 calories, and the rest 104 calories come from fat.
+One plate of dal kachori provides about 10% of the total daily standard caloric required for the standard adult diet of 2000 calories

 Related Food Items